firebase/firebase-ios-sdk/AppleSilicon.md

 ### Analytics + GoogleAppMeasurement

 As of Firebase 7.2.0, FirebaseAnalytics and GoogleAppMeasurement provide a separate distribution of an XCFramework in order to work around an issue with CocoaPods and static XCFrameworks.

+**IMPORTANT**: After adding the CocoaPod, you must manually add `-ObjC` to your `Other Linker Flags` in order to avoid a runtime crash.

 This is a temporary workaround while Analytics is affected by the CocoaPods bug.

 When specifying which version of Firebase you'd like in your Podfile, append `-M1` to the version.
 See the following examples: